 In January 2014, I recognized in southwest Idaho the conditions Bob Hammon had seen in Colorado in 2003.
 I emailed “Wanted” posters and residents of Owyhee County reported seeing larvae in February.

-My latest Rangelands article describes the 2014 army cutworm outbreak, cheatgrass die-offs, shrub defoliation, and subsequent vegetation recovery at four sites.
+My latest Rangelands article describes the 2014 army cutworm outbreak, cheatgrass die-offs, shrub defoliation, and subsequent vegetation recovery.
+Contact me for a copy of the article for research or education.